Francis Ruddle

-In 1863 Ruddle fabricated a new pulpit for Lincoln Cathedral for £500, again working to designs of Scott.
+In 1863, Ruddle fabricated a new pulpit for Lincoln Cathedral for £500, again working to designs by Scott.
 The pulpit, in St Hugh's Choir, is still in use.

-Other work by Ruddle during his career includes Thorpe Hall (Peterborough), Thicket Priory, Ripon Cathedral, the Queen's private chapel at Windsor Castle, All Saints' Church, Oakham, the chapel at Balliol College, Oxford and the former British Embassy in Constantinople (Istanbul).
+Other works by Ruddle during his career includes Thorpe Hall (Peterborough), Thicket Priory, Ripon Cathedral, the Queen's private chapel at Windsor Castle, All Saints' Church, Oakham, the chapel at Balliol College, Oxford and the former British Embassy in Constantinople (Istanbul).